Choline in Pregnancy: How Much You Need and Best Food Sources

 Considering Supplements

 Sometimes diet alone isn’t enough, especially if you’re dealing with nausea or food aversions during pregnancy.
 That’s where a thoughtfully designed supplement can help.
-Daily Dose Greens is formulated with nutrient-rich ingredients like barley grass juice and sunflower lecithin to support your body during pregnancy, helping provide essential nutrients that nourish you and your developing baby, then continue to support lactation by helping increase milk supply and ease painful clogged ducts as you transition into breastfeeding.
+Daily Dose Greens is formulated with nutrient-rich ingredients like barley grass juice and sunflower lecithin to support nutrition during pregnancy, helping provide essential nutrients that nourish you and your developing baby.
+It is also designed to support mothers during the transition to breastfeeding, with ingredients commonly used to help support milk production and reduce the risk of clogged ducts.

-Choosing supplements developed by healthcare professionals who understand the unique needs of moms can give you peace of mind and real nutritional support.
+Choosing supplements developed by healthcare professionals who understand the unique needs of mothers can provide reassurance and additional nutritional support.

 Choline and Baby’s Brain Development